UbiquityRobotics/learn/doing_more/rviz.md

 Using rviz, you can move the robot:
 Click on "2D Nav Goal" in the menu bar.
-Click again in the black screen area.
-The robot will ......
+Click again in the black screen area and indicate what the robot is to do.

+Here is a video that shows this process in action.
 [rviz video](https://ubiquityrobotics.github.io/learn/assets/rviz_with_nav.mp4)

 #### &larr;[back](workstation_setup)- - - - - - - - - - [next](fiducials)&rarr;